froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

 If you are a Homebrew user, you can run `brew install chromedriver` from a terminal prompt to install ChromeDriver.
 Otherwise, follow the instructions on the [ChromeDriver site](https://sites.google.com/a/chromium.org/chromedriver/).

+Windows users can run tests against Microsoft Edge using [Microsoft WebDriver](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/).

-You can also run tests the headless browsers PhantomJS and SlimerJS.
+You can also run tests the headless browsers [PhantomJS](http://phantomjs.org/) and [SlimerJS](https://slimerjs.org/).
 These will run faster than using a real browser.
 Each has a WebDriver implementation built in.

 ### A parameter table for browsers